 - The exact paths of light through raindrops is so critical to the formation of rainbows that when two observers stand together their rainbows are produced by different sets of raindrops.

-This DICTIONARY OF LIGHT, COLOUR & VISION contains a vocabulary of closely interrelated terms that underpin all the resources you will find here at lightcolourvision.org.
+This DICTIONARY OF LIGHT, COLOUR & VISION contains a vocabulary of closely interrelated definitions that underpin all the resources you will find here at lightcolourvision.org.

 - Each term has its own page in the DICTIONARY and starts with a DEFINITION.